niftynei/bloggit/drafts/2016-03-31-Efficiency-as-False-Prophet.md

 ### Do Repeat Yourself
 So what does copy-pasting and Stitch Fix's data team have in common?
 Both are case studies against the century old adage of "work efficiency", or the need to drive out 'repetition' from a process or system.
 As I've highlighted above, there are times where efficiency for the sake of efficiency obscures larger goals; in the case of code it's the flexibility to change and try out new things without introducing a burden of rearchitecture and coupling.
 In the case of human work, it's structuring your team to provide the most autonomy and agency for everyone.

 I've said it before, but it bears repeating: there are cases where redundancy and repetition provide a greater benefit to the system than the sacrifices required to eliminate it.[4]
-May we all be wise enough to recognize them.
+May we all be wise enough to recognize them.[5]

 [1] [http://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl/](http://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl/)